cdozdil/OptiScaler/Config.md

 `NetworkModel` is for selecting the network model to be used with XeSS upscaling. **(Currently has no visible effect on the upscaled image)**

 #### CAS
 Normally XeSS tends to produce softer final image compared to other upscalers and has no sharpening option to mitigate it.
-So OmniScaler allows you to use AMD's CAS sharpening filter on the final image to balance upscaled images soft look.
+So OptiScaler allows you to use AMD's CAS sharpening filter on the final image to balance upscaled images soft look.
 CAS is not perfect though, on some games it causes some artifacts/issues like dissapering bloom effects, shifting color tone of the image or causing black screen with no image at all.

 ![cas](images/cas.png)